bahmoudd/arch-install-guide/README.md

 To set that up, enter the following commands:

 ```
-cryptsetup -v luksFormat /dev/sdx3
+cryptsetup -v luksFormat [root]
 ```

 And if you have set up a home partition, encrypt that too.

 ```
-cryptsetup -v luksFormat /dev/sdx4
+cryptsetup -v luksFormat [home]
 ```

 Make sure to unlock them so that they can be formatted later.

 ```
-cryptsetup open /dev/sdx3 root
+cryptsetup open [root] root
 ```

 And if you have a separate home partition, run the below command:
 ```
-cryptsetup open /dev/sdx4 home
+cryptsetup open [home] home
 ```
 </details>

-### Format non-swap partitions (so that data can be written/read from it) <a name="format--mount-partitions"></a>
+### Format non-swap partitions (so that data can be written/read from it)
 ```
-mkfs.fat -F32 /dev/sdx1 # It needs to be in a universally-recognised file system, so your computer can boot from it.
+mkfs.fat -F32 [boot] # It needs to be in a universally-recognised file system, so your computer can boot from it.
-mkfs.btrfs /dev/sdx3 # Add -f if your system tells you another filesystem like ext4 is already present
+mkfs.btrfs [root] # Add -f if your system tells you another filesystem like ext4 is already present
-mkfs.btrfs /dev/sdx4
+mkfs.btrfs [home]
 ```

 Format and turn on swap memory
 ```
-mkswap /dev/sdx2
+mkswap [swap]
-swapon /dev/sdx2
+swapon [swap]
 ```

 ### Mount Remaining Partitions (so they can be accessed)